Installation#

 Additional statement maths#

 The SEP client protocol initiates queries with a POST to v1/statement.
-Starburst Gateway in incorporates this into its routing logic by extracting and recording the query ID from responses to these requests.
+Starburst Gateway incorporates this into its routing logic by extracting and recording the query ID from responses to these requests.

 additionalStatementPaths: